the-nick-of-time/datadelve/README.md

 Working with complex nested data can be tedious.
 If you have to access any objects that are four layers deep in a JSON response from a web service, you quickly tire of writing square brackets.
 Much better would be to have a simple way of accessing data through a simple syntax.
 [jsonpointer](https://tools.ietf.org/html/rfc6901) is a perfect match, it looks just like paths through a filesystem.
+Applying this information to the data structures makes it easy and convenient.

 ## Usage
 ```python